dr-riz/interviews/rogers/README.md

 We want the most matches but must balance false negatives vs. false positives.
 The datasets are unlabeled, so it is difficult find out the number of false negative/positives.
 Next step might be to generate the same citations from both dblp and scholar databases, i.e. a controlled dataset.
 Then, use the script and different thresholds to measure the number of matches or misses.
 Business input on the preference of matches or misses is also relevant.

 Finally, the de-duplicated matched citations (for threshold =70) are stored in DBLP_Scholar_perfectMapping_RizwanMian.csv.
+The name template is suggested by the instructions.
+As we demonstrate above, there are tradeoffs and hence our mapping is less than perfect.

+git tag: second_mvp

 ### Future Work
 - Include lost data sets when generating readable records
-- Optimize to run faster
 - Use control datasets to measure matches and misses of the script
-- catching more than one representation VLDB and Very Large Databases
+- Catch more than one representation VLDB and Very Large Databases
+- Optimize code for improved readability and performance

 ### References
 1. How to Clean Text for Machine Learning with Python: https://machinelearningmastery.com/clean-text-machine-learning-python/